Eddevinc/files2/wvd-in-a-day/13-Load-Balancing-methods.md

 # **Exercise 13: Load Balancing methods**

-## **Task 1: Understand the Load balancing methods in Host Pools**
+### **Task 1: Understand the Load balancing methods in Host Pools**

 While configuring  a hostpool, we can select load balancing methods as per the needs.

 There are two types of load balancing methods:

-1. **Breath first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
+ **1. Breath first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.

-2. **Depth first**:  Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
+ **2. Depth first**:  Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.

-## **Task 2: Change and experience Load Balancing methods**
+### **Task 2: Change and experience Load Balancing methods**

 **A**.
-Whole creating WVD-HP-01 host pool we selected load blalancing method as *Breath first*, Now we are going to log into both the the session hosts created inside the WVD-HP-01 host pool and see the user distribution.
+While creating WVD-HP-01 host pool we selected load blalancing method as *Breath first*, Now we are going to log into both the the session hosts created inside the WVD-HP-01 host pool and see the user distribution.

-> You are already logged into WVD-HP-01-DAG using WVDUser01 when you performed ***Exercise 11, Task 2, Step 20*** so all we need to do is log into WVD-HP-01-DAG using WVDUser02.
+ >**Note:** You are already logged into WVD-HP-01-DAG using WVDUser01 when you performed ***Exercise 11, Task 2, Step 20*** so all we need to do is log into WVD-HP-01-DAG using WVDUser02.

 1. In your local machine go to **Start** and search for **Remote desktop** and open the application with exact icon as shown below.